espocrm/documentation/docs/development/modal.md

             this.buttonList = [
                 {
                     name: 'doSomething', // handler for 'doSomething' action is bellow
-                    html: this.translate('Some Action', 'labels', 'MyScope'), // button label
+                    text: this.translate('Some Action', 'labels', 'MyScope'), // button label
                     style: 'danger',
                     onClick: () => this.actionDoSomething(),
                 },